opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![Share project lists with users or groups in OpenProject](projects-list-share-enterprise.png)

 > [!NOTE]
-> Individual project permissions will override project lists.
-That means that within the project lists users will only see the projects that they already have access to.
+> Users will only see the projects they have access to.
+Sharing project lists does not impact individual project permissions.

 ## Export project lists